bkw777/WP-2_IC-Card/README.md

 /CE1 - /CE_IC  :  /CE1 comes from the WP-2. /CE_IC goes to the /CE pin on the on-board chip.
 The /CE1 pin can be connected to a breadboard like all the other signals, and the on-board chip will be disabled.
 Or a jumper can be installed to connect these two pins and that enables the on-board chip, and the card acts like an ordinary ROM card.

 R/W - /WE_IC  :  R/W comes from the WP-2. /WE_IC goes to the /WE pin on the on-board chip.
 A jumper can be installed to connect these two pins to write to the on-board chip using the ROM card programming adapter.
 The two R/W pins are the same.
 The R/W pin next to the /WE_IC pin is just a copy to make it possible to install a jumper to /WE on the on-board chip.

+This card can be used a few different ways:

 * As an ordinary ROM card using the on-board chip.
 : /DET open. /WE_IC open. /CE_IC closed.